PlatformLab/HomaModule/README.md

   - The incast optimization from Section 3.6 of the SIGCOMM paper has not been implemented yet.
 If you would like to test Homa under large incasts, let me know and I will implement this feature.
-  - Socket buffer memory management needs more work.
-Large numbers of large messages (hundreds of MB?) may cause buffer exhaustion and deadlock.

  - Please contact me if you have any problems using this repo; I'm happy to provide advice and support.